-As competition for land in Africa increases, we work to keep wildlife landscapes safe from damaging development or degradation.
-Our science and research maps wildlife corridors so they can be safeguarded.
-We help investors to purchase land to keep it for conservation, and then bring in the ecologically-compatible businesses that maintain that landscape’s biodiversity while creating jobs, buying from local suppliers, and growing national economies.
+As competition for land in Africa increases, we work to keep wildlife landscapes safe from encroaching development and degradation.
+Our science and research identify critical wildlife corridors and habitats so they can be safeguarded.
+We work with investors and donors to create wildlife-based economies that protect wildlife and landscapes while ensuring that conservation provides economic value to local communities by creating jobs, sharing grazing lands, and expanding national economies.

 WHERE DO WE DO THIS?